mozilla/fxa/docs/dev-process.md

 ### Thursdays at 09:00

-This is a quick 15-minute checkin in a timeslot convenient for Europe and US-East.
+This is a 60-minute checkin in a timeslot convenient for Europe and US-East.
+The first 30 minutes are for general discussion, the second 30 for bug triage.

 ##### First week: Blockers and Calls for Help

-We take 15mins to checkin with each other about anything that's blocked or otherwise needs help.
+We checkin with each other about anything that's blocked or otherwise needs help.
 Items in the **blocked** column should receive special attention.

 ##### Second week: Items in Danger

-We take 15mins to identify any items that are in danger of not being completed this train, and ensure we either have a plan for completing them, or take them off the train.
+We identify any items that are in danger of not being completed this train, and ensure we either have a plan for completing them, or take them off the train.